mpinb/in_silico_framework_hot_zone/config/README.md

 nmap -sTU -O IP-address-Here
 ```
 Or just trial and error your way to a port you like.
 The odds are generally in your favor.

+## Code coverage
+The [codecov.yml](./codecov.yml) file defines configuration for code coverage.
+It is currently set to allow all coverage differences when pushing to master.
+It can be setup to not allow merges with master if coverage drops, or does not improve by a certain amount etc.